jack-thehack/focused-learning/README.md

 # focused-learning
-Small python code that scrapes LinkedIn Learning lessons and adds them as OmniFocus tasks within a dedicated Project
+Small python script that scrapes a LinkedIn Learning course for lessons and adds them as individual OmniFocus tasks within a dedicated Project

-Tested on my macOS system
+Tested on a macOS 15.3.1 system.

+Shell script must be made executable.
+It then checks for required software and dependencies then runs the python script.

+The Python script opens LinkedIn Learning using Selenium.
+The end user needs to log in using their own credentials before alerting the terminal window that you're logged in.
+Then input the url you wish to scrape.
+Then enter the name of the new OmniFocus project you want all the lessons in.
+The lessons are added with added sequentual numbering.
+And the duration for each lesson video is added to the Estimated Duration field within OmniFocus.
+It then asks for another URL, if there are more courses you wish to add.

+Credentials are held within Selenium in case you want to restart the script any time soon, and don't want to have to log in each time.